Vector-relation configurations and plabic graphs: Introduction

 In the plabic graph setting, Lam's \emph{relation space} \cite[Section 14]{LamCDM} is in a sense dual to our model.
 Let $G$ be a plabic graph and suppose we have vectors $v_w \in \mathbb{C}^k$ at white vertices satisfying relations

 indexed by black vertices.
 Our approach is to consider the boundary vectors $[v_1 \cdots v_n]$ as making up a point in $Gr_{k,n}$.
-The relation space is the dual point of $Gr_{n-k,n}$.
+The relation space is the dual point of $Gr_{n-k,n}$, that is, the kernel of $[v_1 \cdots v_n]$.
 More directly, one takes in the $n$-dimensional space of linear combinations of $v_1,\ldots, v_n$ the subspace consisting of valid relations.
 Note that the coefficients $K_{bw}$ alone determine the relation space, so the $v_w$ are replaced with formal variables.
 In light of this connection, our Proposition \ref{prop:plabicSigns} is equivalent to \cite[Theorem 14.6]{LamCDM} except that we give explicit rules for the signs.

 Another geometric model on plabic graphs is provided by Postnikov \cite{Pos18}.
 He associates a point of a small Grassmannian $Gr_{1,3}$ or $Gr_{2,3}$ to each vertex.
 His setup has the advantage that there is a natural duality between the black and white vertices.
-We should also note that both \cite[Section 14]{LamCDM} and \cite{Pos18} are attempts to put on more mathematical footing the on-shell diagrams of physics.
+We should also note that both \cite[Section 14]{LamCDM} and \cite{Pos18} are attempts to put on more mathematical footing the on-shell diagrams of physics \cite{Nima}.

+It should be no surprise to experts that vector-relation configurations on plabic graphs have a close connection to the boundary measurement map, see Section \ref{sec:measurement}.
+Taking this connection as given, Theorem \ref{thm:plabic} can be derived from corresponding properties of the boundary measurement map, the most difficult of which were proven by Muller and Speyer \cite{MulSpe}.
+We take a different path, proving Theorem \ref{thm:plabic} directly to highlight some of the strengths of our model.
+For instance, the analog for us of the inverse of the boundary measurement map is a novel reconstruction map which has a very pleasant geometric description.
+This all said, we do make extensive use of a number of combinatorial and geometric results that are proven in the earlier sections of \cite{MulSpe}.

 In the case of the dimer model on the torus, Kenyon and Okounkov \cite{KO} associate a section of a certain line bundle to each white vertex of a bipartite graph.
 It is easy to see that said sections satisfy linear relations in such a way as to give a configuration (in an infinite dimensional space).
 Fock \cite{F15} shows how to recover this data from the line bundle.
 He constructs on each vertex of one color (black with his conventions) a one dimensional space defined by a certain intersection of spaces living on zigzags.
 Our reconstruction map for plabic graphs as defined by \eqref{eq:reconstruct} is entirely analogous.